3D Design 4: PRODUCT RESEARCH & CREATION

 Look at Thingiverse, the Google Sketchup site, and other web sources.

 Think of small objects that might work.
 Headphone holders, desk stands, clips, etc.

 Decide on an object and do a bit of planning

 DESIGN YOUR OBJECT (On Paper)

-Keep these notes as this might help you plan the logo you have to design in assignment #5
+Keep these notes as this might help you plan the logo you have to design later

-2. Make some rough sketches for product before you settle on you final design.
-(Minimum 3) – ATTACH
+- Make some rough sketches for product before you settle on you final design.
+(Minimum 3) – show/ post / submit these

-4. Create the good 3D Drawing with shading ON PAPER of your final design, attach and get your idea approved.
+- Create the good 3D Drawing with shading ON PAPER of your final design, and get your idea approved.

 - Make sure given suggestions are incorporated.